All Episodes

 Rush, am I in denial?

-Uh no, you're not in denial.
+No, you're not in denial.

-What you found, what you discovered, what you were confronted with is a brain dead Democrat, which illustrates that this whole thing is nothing more than a political issue.
+What you found, what you discovered, what you were confronted with is a brain-dead Democrat, which illustrates that this whole thing is nothing more than a political issue.

-By the way, how does an Osprey know where Illinois is?
+By the way, how does an osprey know where Illinois is?

 Listen to this.